gellmr/asp_net_mvc/README.md

-The reason for this is NPM just gets everything in your dependency list so you don't have to resolve conflicting dependencies, you can just install everything, even have 3 versions of bootstrap-sass if you want to.
+The reason for this is NPM just gets everything in your dependency list so you don't have to resolve conflicting dependencies, you can just install everything, even have 3 versions of something, if you want to.

-But bower has a flat dependency graph so it only lets you have one version of jquery.
+But bower has a flat dependency graph so it only lets you have one version.
+Eg one version of jquery.
 This is good because it minimizes the amount of download for the user.

-NPM is good for all the loads of libraries that will sit on the server because it doesnt matter if we have 3 versions of ruby installed there.
+NPM is good for all the loads of libraries that will sit on the server because it doesnt matter if we have 3 versions of a library of installed there, and they have huge dependency chains so it would be a lot of work to resolve them.
+NPM just grabs them all.

 Reopen cmd as admin.
 Install bower like this:
 choco install bower